codeforgebelgrade/release-tracker-demo/README.md

 ![img_2.png](img_2.png)

-In order to use RAygun, you need to have it enabled and you also have to create an account ad paste your client ID to the corresponding `application.properties` flags:
+In order to use Raygun, you need to have it enabled, and you also have to create an account ad paste your client ID to the corresponding `application.properties` flags:
 ````
 raygun.enabled=false